jbukoski/PotentialNaturalRegeneration/README.md

 ### Alternatives processes:
 * **Converting the Fagan data to raster** is certainly an option and we will probably need to do it anyway to integrate that data into whatever land cover data we are using.
-    * **But if** the conversion to raster and the random point generation with those rasters is **problematic then we can devise ways of processing the polygon data to do the random sampling (weighted probability sampling of polygons by area of polygon and then random point generation within each polygon)**.
+    * :heavy_check_mark: **But if** the conversion to raster and the random point generation with those rasters is **problematic then we can devise ways of processing the polygon data to do the random sampling (weighted probability sampling of polygons by area of polygon and then random point generation within each polygon)**.
+This was done and is documented on [sampling.r](./R/sampling.r)
 * Start sampling exercise to understand its procedure; Should we be concerned with NA?
 I was expecting that would be possible to inform a raster stack instead of polygons and by doing this only the pixels with value would be sample.
 But I'm not sure if this is possible.